dinamsky/ZloBot/README.md

 For the IRC server, run bircd, set up an oper with the username Zlo and password RUSSIA!@#$RUSSIA!@#$RUSSIA!@#$RUSSIA!@#$.
 For the max users per ip set to 0 because tor users will look like 127.0.0.1Keep all scripts in Python27/Scripts.<br>
 Put nircmd in the local directory for editing file dates.<br>
 <h3>Credits/Attribution</h3>
-Zlo/ZIB/The Open Tor Botnet/Vladimir/DevilsAcid/Alexander<br>
 WhitePacket<br>
-Python<br>
 Socksipy<br>
 nircmd<br>
 chp<br>
-Bitcoin<br>
 Pyinstaller<br>
 That software was used in the making of this tool.
 No idea about their licensing so I'm crediting them anyways.<br>
-WhitePacket for unleashing the beast.<br>
 <h3>Legal</h3>
-ZIB is for legal, research purposes only.
-All of my writings that would be considered illegal if they were not fantasy are entirely fictional.<br>
+ZIB is for legal, research purposes only.<br>
 I won't be held responsible or liable for any damages caused by running this application.<br>
 Use this software at your own liability.<br>
 Please don't use this for malicious purposes.
 This was released out of good will and for the benifit of others.<br>